 Pre-market hours vary.
-They begin as early as 4 am and continue until the market opens for regular trading hours at 9:30 am, but the majority of pre-market trading occurs between 8 am and 9:30 am.
+They begin as early as 4 am and continue until the market opens for regular trading hours at 9:30 am, but most pre-market trading occurs between 8 am and 9:30 am.
 After-hours trading begins after the regular trading session has ended at 4 pm and may run as late as 8 pm.

 As you can see, pre-market and after-hours trading dramatically increases the time traders may place trades.
 The regular trading session for the U.S. stock market is six and a half hours.
-Pre-market trading has the potential to add up to four and a half additional hours, while after-hours trading has the potential to add another four hours.
+Pre-market trading can add up to four and a half additional hours, while after-hours trading has the potential to add another four hours.
 Combined, pre-market and after-hours trading can add eight and a half extra hours, more than doubling the number of trading hours in a day.

-While this is the maximum amount possible, as mentioned, the hours vary.
-Few brokers provide investors with the full eight and a half hours, but smaller sessions also have an impact.
-Even brokers that only allow pre-market trading between 8 am and 9:30 am, and after-hours trading from 4 pm to 5 pm add two and a half hours of trading to the regular six and half hour day.
+While this is the maximum amount possible, the hours vary.
+Few brokers provide investors with the entire eight and a half hours, but smaller sessions also have an impact.
+Even brokers that only allow pre-market trading between 8 am and 9:30 am and after-hours trading from 4 pm to 5 pm add two and a half hours of trading to the regular six and half hour day.

-We now know what pre-market and after-hours trading are and when it takes place, but how does it work?
+We now know what pre-market and after-hours trading are and when, but how does it work?

-ECNs are a type of alternative trading system that allows investors to trade outside of a stock exchange.
+ECNs are an alternative trading system that allows investors to trade outside of a stock exchange.
 Individual investors typically cannot place trades directly with an ECN.
 Only subscribers may place trades on an ECN, and only broker-dealers and institutional traders may be subscribers.
 For an individual to place a trade, they will need to do so through a broker-dealer subscriber.

-Extended hours trading provides investors with an opportunity to respond to events more quickly.
-Whether you choose to take part in pre-market or after-hours trading, it’s still essential to understand and remain aware of it since it impacts trading in regular hours.
-Trading outside of regular hours provides opportunities to make trades based on earnings releases, economic releases, significant events in the news, and the futures market.
+Extended hours trading allows investors to respond to events more quickly.
+Whether you choose to participate in pre-market or after-hours trading, it’s still essential to understand and remain aware of it since it impacts trading during regular hours.
+Trading outside of normal hours allows trades based on earnings releases, economic releases, significant events in the news, and the futures market.

 Quarterly earnings reports are typically released outside of regular trading hours, either before the market opens or after it closes.
-Pre-market and after-hours trading allow traders to react as quickly as possible to information from these earning reports.
+Pre-market and after-hours trading allows traders to react to information from these earning reports as quickly as possible.

 Many major economic releases, including the Bureau of Labor Statistic’s monthly Employment Situation Summary, the weekly jobless claims, and the gross domestic product report, are all released at 8:30 am.
 Since this is an hour before the market’s regular trading hours, pre-market trading allows for trades based on this information to take place in the hour before regular trading.
 Again, even if you choose not to take part in pre-market trading, how the pre-market reacts to these releases often sets the tone for the rest of the day, and it, therefore, benefits investors to remain aware of pre-market trading.

-Major events that impact the economy are not limited to the six and half hours of trading that occur Monday through Friday.
-Natural disasters, war, attacks, or other significant events may occur at any time and could have a substantial impact on the stock market.
-Pre-market trading provides opportunities to minimize risk created by major events before the markets open.
+Significant events that impact the economy are not limited to the six and half hours of trading that occur Monday through Friday.
+Natural disasters, wars, attacks, or other significant events may occur at any time and could substantially impact the stock market.
+Before the markets open, pre-market trading provides opportunities to minimize risks created by important events.

-The futures market trades futures contracts, which are agreements to buy or sell an asset at a specified future date and time.
-Benchmark index futures, such as the S&P 500, allow traders to get an idea of how the stock market is expected to perform.
-Therefore, pre-market trading of these benchmark indices is watched closely, since it can provide information on how the stock market may be expected to perform that day.
+The futures market trades futures contracts and agreements to buy or sell an asset at a specified future date and time.
+Benchmark index futures, such as the S&P 500, allow traders to understand how the stock market is expected to perform.
+Therefore, pre-market trading of these benchmark indices is watched closely since it can provide information on how the stock market may be expected to accomplish that day.

 The lack of liquidity is one of the most significant risks of extended-hours trading.
 Since fewer people trade during extended hours, there’s typically less trading volume.
 This means executing trades may prove more difficult.
-Less trading volume also leads to higher spreads between the asking price and the selling price.
-This means that during extended hours trading, you may not get as good a price as you could have if you traded during regular trading hours.
+Less trading volume also leads to higher spreads between the asking and selling prices.
+This means that during extended hours of trading, you may not get as good a price as you could have if you traded during regular trading hours.